davenicholson-xyz/avatarcanvas/README.md

 ### npm

-AvatarCanvas can be found on the [npm repository](https://www.npmjs.com/package/js-cookie) as `avatarcanvas`.
+AvatarCanvas can be found on the [npm repositories](https://www.npmjs.com/package/avatarcanvas) as `avatarcanvas`.
 ```
 $ npm i avatar-canvas
 ```

 ## Importing

-AvatarCanvas should be installed as an ES module.
+AvatarCanvas should be imported as an ES module.

 ```javascript
 import { AvatarCanvas } from "avatarcanvas";